New York City Police Department: Brutality, corruption, and misconduct cases

-The NYPD has a long history of police brutality, corruption, and misconduct as well as discrimination based on gender, race, and religion.
+The NYPD's history has included police brutality, corruption, misconduct, and discrimination, which critics argue persist into the present.
 Critics, including from within the NYPD, have accused the NYPD of manipulating crime statistics.
 In 2009, NYPD officer Adrian Schoolcraft was arrested, abducted by his fellow officers and involuntarily admitted to a psychiatric hospital after he provided evidence of manipulation of crime statistics (intentional under reporting of crimes) and intentional wrongful arrests (to meet arrest quotas).
 He filed a federal suit against the department, which the city settled before trial in 2015, also giving him back pay for the period when he was suspended.

 The Knapp Commission found in 1970 that the NYPD had systematic corruption problems.
 The Civilian Complaint Review Board is a civilian-led 13-member panel tasked with investigating misconduct or lesser abuse accusations against NYPD officers, including abuse of authority, discourtesy, excessive use-of-force, and offensive language.
 Complaints against officers may be filed online, by mail, by phone, or in person at any NYPD station.
 On June 8, 2020, both houses of the New York state assembly passed the Eric Garner Anti-Chokehold Act, which provides that any police officer in the state of New York who injures or kills somebody through the use of "a chokehold or similar restraint" can be charged with a class C felony, punishable by up to 15 years in prison.
 New York governor Andrew Cuomo signed the police reforms into law on June 12, 2020, which he described as "long overdue".

 In 2020, during the early part of the COVID-19 pandemic, many NYPD officers refused to wear face masks while policing protests related to racial injustice, contrary to the recommendations of health experts and authorities.
 During the George Floyd protests, The New York Times reported that more than 60 videos showed NYPD police attacking protesters, many of whom were attacked without cause.
 Included in these attacks were the 'kettling' of protesters, an officer removing the mask of a protester and pepper spraying him, and an incident where police vehicles were driven into a crowd.
 An investigation by New York City's Department of Investigation concluded that the NYPD had exercised excessive force during the George Floyd protests.